burningion/make-art-with-python-code/README.md

 In order to run these programs, you'll need to have Python3 and Pygame installed on your computer.

-It's also easiest to run these programs from Python within a terminal or shell.
+It's also easy to run these programs from Python within a terminal or shell.
 I'll put up a video showing how to install Python and Pygame in Linux, MacOS, and Windows soon.

 From there, you simply change into the chapter's directory, and `python3 thefile.py` to run the program.